osheng/Portfolio/README.md

 return in that time period.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- --> <br> Note: in
-the histogram above, 0 indicates no growth after 5 years.
-The 25th, 50th
-(median), and 75th quantiles are highlighted in red.
+the histogram above, the 25th, 50th (median), and 75th quantiles are highlighted in red.
+The values underneath represent the annualized rates of return as percentages.

 As can be gleaned from the histogram above, the average return is actually higher than what most people would get, assuming they invested